 The Legend of Kuekuatsheu and the Creation of the World

 La légende de Kuekuatsheu et la création du monde

-In Innu oral tradition, Kuekuatsheu is a transformative figure whose actions and mistakes shaped the laws of the world.
-This legend recounts how, through an irreversible word, he brought mortality into the circle of life, forever transforming human consciousness and emphasizing the importance of responsibility and respect for the land.
+In the Innu oral tradition, Kuekuatsheu is a transformer figure whose actions and errors shaped the laws of the world.
+This legend recounts how, through an irreversible word, he introduced mortality into the circle of life, forever transforming human consciousness and highlighting the importance of responsibility and respect for the land.

+The Legend of Kuekuatsheu and the Creation of the World